-The following table lists investments by major category as of December 31, 2022 and 2021:
+The following table lists investments by major category as of December 31:

-2022 2021 2022 Number Number Unfunded Redemption Notice Lock-ups, Gates Strategies of Funds Valuation of Funds Valuation Commitments Frequency Period and Holdbacks Equity funds: Domestic and global equity (a) 9 \$ 52,497,218 9 \$ 70,741,665 \$ - Monthly/Quarterly/ Semi-annually 4 days to 6 months (a) Emerging markets (b) 1 4,747,597 1 5,087,683 - Monthly 30 days Not Applicable Alternative equity funds: Private equity/venture capital (c) 5 5,620,803 5 7,654,657 1,057,761 Not Permitted Not Permitted Not Applicable Distressed debt (d) 1 232,891 1 812,540 418,546 Not Permitted Not Permitted Not Applicable Multi-strategy hedge (e) 3 13,195,274 3 14,343,998 Quarterly 60 days (e) Total 19 \$ 76,293,783 19 \$ 98,640,543 \$ 1,476,307
+2023 2022 2023 Number Number Unfunded Redemption Notice Lock-ups, Gates Strategies of Funds Valuation of Funds Valuation Commitments Frequency Period and Holdbacks Equity funds: Domestic and global equity (a) 10 \$ 53,829,021 9 \$ 52,497,218 \$ - Monthly/Quarterly/ Semi-annually 4 days to 6 months (a) Emerging markets (b) 1 5,763,112 1 4,747,597 - Monthly 30 days Not Applicable Alternative equity funds: Private equity/venture capital (c) 5 4,937,663 5 5,620,803 1,057,761 Not Permitted Not Permitted Not Applicable Distressed debt (d) 1 180,285 1 232,891 418,546 Not Permitted Not Permitted Not Applicable Multi-strategy hedge (e) 3 13,260,747 3 13,195,274 Quarterly 60 days (e) Total 20 \$ 77,970,828 19 \$ 76,293,783 \$ 1,476,307

 - (a) This strategy seeks to obtain long-term returns through pooled funds invested in domestic, international, and global equities.
-One fund has a redemption within the commitment period of three years rolling.
+One fund has a redemption within the commitment period of three-years rolling.
 One fund has quarterly redemption at 25% per quarter.
 One fund has quarterly redemption frequency with three-year rolling restrictions.
 Investments have four liquidity dates based on initial purchase dates, December 31, 2021 and 2022, and June 30, 2022 and 2023.
-One fund has a quarterly redemption frequency with a 33%, three-year investor level gate. - (b) This strategy seeks to obtain long-term returns through investments in emerging markets. - (c) Private equity and venture capital funds invest in various companies, both domestic and international.
+One fund has a quarterly redemption frequency with a 33%, three-year investor level gate.
+One fund has a three-year lock-up until October 2026 with quarterly redemption at 25% per quarter. - (b) This strategy seeks to obtain long-term returns through investments in emerging markets. - (c) Private equity and venture capital funds invest in various companies, both domestic and international.
 These funds are private partnerships or fund of funds which typically have a legal life span of 8-10 years with very limited redemption rights for the Limited Partners.
 Liquidity is expected in the form of distributions from the funds when the underlying assets are sold. - (d) This fund seeks to generate current income and long-term capital appreciation through investments in a range of distressed and undervalued credit investments primarily in North America and Western Europe. - (e) Redeemable multi-strategy hedge funds include fund of funds that seeks to achieve absolute returns over the longer term, primarily through investing and taking positions in a range of equities and equity related instruments of companies without geographic or sector restrictions.
 One fund has quarterly redemption with a 25% investor gate.
 Full redemption will take four quarters maximum withdrawal requests.
 One fund has quarterly redemption with a 16.7% investor gate.
 Full redemption will take six quarters of maximum withdrawal requests.